mono/website/docs/advanced/runtime/docs/coop-suspend.md

 ## Adding coop to the runtime

-The best way to understand how to enable coop in the runtime is by spliting it in 2 modes.
-Cooperative and Preemptive.

-In cooperative mode, the thread is usually in the runnable state and code must explicitly take action to leave it suspend.
-Poking at managed state is ok.
-Calling into unknown code or doing blocking syscalls is a no-no-no.
+The runtime code must satisfy two properties to work with cooperative suspend, It must suspend in bounded time, by polling and check pointing before blocking, and it must coordinate with the GC when accessing the managed heap.

+We combine those two properties together are they are completementary.
+Every region of code in the runtime is then classified in one of 3 kinds, which tells what can and can't be done.

+### GC unsafe mode

+Under this mode, the GC won't be able to proceed until explicit polling or a transition to GC Safe mode happens.

+- Can touch managed memory (read/write).
+- Can call GC Unsafe or GC Neutral functions.
+- Can pass managed pointers to GC Safe regions/functions through pinning
+- Can return managed pointers
+- Cannot call foreign native code (embedder callbacks, pinvokes, etc)
+- Cannot call into blocking functions/syscalls
+- Cannot be dettached

+## GC safe mode

-In preemptive mode, the thread is usually in the blocking state and code doesn't need to do anything to help the GC.
+Under this mode, the GC will assume the thread is suspended and will scan the last saved state.
-Modifying the managed heap is mostly forbidden, as is learning new pointers.
-Calling into unknown code or blocking is ok.

-The runtime itself consumes the macros in mono-threads-coop.h.
+- Can call into foreigh functions.
+- Can call into blocking functions/syscalls
+- Can call GC Safe or GC Neutral functions
+- Can read from pinned managed memory
+- Cannot touch managed memory (read/write)
+- Cannot be dettached

+## GC Neutral mode

+This mode only signals that the function works under Safe and Unsafe modes.
+The actual effect on the GC will depend on the dynamic mode the thread is when the function is executed.

+- Can call GC Neutral functions
+- Cannot call into foreigh functions.
+- Cannot call into blocking functions/syscalls
+- Cannot read from pinned managed memory
+- Cannot touch managed memory (read/write)
+- Cannot be dettached

+There's a special group of functions that are allowed to run dettached.
+All they are allowed to do is attach, pick a GC mode and call into regular GC functions.

+All functions can transition from one mode to the other and then back.
+The runtime provides macros that make a region of a function run in a different mode.
+Those macros are defined in mono-threads-coop.h.

-Those macros define a series of transitions that happens in the runtime.
+Those macros define a possible transitions between GC safe/unsafe.
 They are:

 ### MONO_SUSPEND_CHECK

 This polls the current GC state and possibly suspend the thread.
-Ok only under cooperative mode.
+Ok only under GC unsafe mode.

 Use it when a huge computation is happening with no explicit blocking happening.

 ### MONO_PREPARE_BLOCKING / MONO_FINISH_BLOCKING

 Creates a C lexical scope.
-It causes a transition from cooperative to preemptive mode.
+It causes a transition from Unsafe to Safe mode.
-Ok only under cooperative mode.
+Ok only under Unsafe mode.

 Great around a syscall that can block for a while (sockets, io).
-Managed pointers can leak into the preemptive region.
+Managed pointers can leak into the GC Safe region.
 For example:
 ```c
 MonoArray *x;
 int res;